SCCA Formula Atlantic Race

 - Lola T360 [HU20] (Fred Phillips): Sold via North American agent Carl Haas to Fred Phillips (Shreveport, LA) in June 1975, and run for him by Bill Scott Racing in the Canadian Formula Atlantic series in 1975.
 Rented to Harry MacDonald (Southfield, Michigan) for the IMSA race at Road Atlanta 1976.
 Sold to James Maetzold (Valley Centre, Kansas) and raced at Hutchinson and Lake Afton in SCCA Midwest Division in 1977.
 After being unused in 1978, the Lola was sold to John Whitaker (Kansas City, MO) who raced it in 1979, then on to Gene Forsthofel (Olathe, Kansas) in August 1979.
 Raced by Forsthofel in Midwest Div events to the end of 1981, then sold to Chad Ward (Lathrop, Missouri) who raced it from 1982 to 1984, then once more in 1988.
 Sold to Bill Formwalt in September 1989, then sold to Cy Moreland (Trainer, PA) in May 1991.
 For sale by Moreland on www.race-cars.com in 2005 with refurbished Bahner tub.
 Sold to James Frank in October 2005.
 Used by Frank in SVRA events in 2012 and in 2015.

-- March 75B (Bob Beyea): Doug Shierson Racing had a yellow #9 entry in the early part of the season for Syd Demovsky and Ian Grob, but this car was sold to Cliff Hansen, and renumbered #33.
-At the next race after Hansen's purchase, DSR had another car entered as #9, firstly for South African Guy Tunmer at Halifax, then for Quebecois Marcel Talbot at Trois-Rivières, and then for Bob Beyea at Brainerd.
-It is possible that this was the blue ex-Jon Batchelor 75B/7, which returned to DSR after Batchelor's deal with Cavanaugh Racing fell through.
-A colour photograph of this car would be immensely helpful.
+- March 75B (Bob Beyea): Doug Shierson Racing had a yellow #9 entry in the early part of the 1975 season for Syd Demovsky and Ian Grob, but this car was sold to Cliff Hansen, and renumbered #33.
+A couple of races after Hansen's purchase, DSR had another car entered as #9, firstly for Quebecois Marcel Talbot at Trois-Rivières on 31 August, and then for fellow Canadian Bob Beyea in the SCCA Formula Atlantic race at Brainerd a week later.
+This was not necessarily the same car of course.
+Given the number of 75Bs present at Trois-Rivières, there are only two real possibilities for Marcel Talbot's car: that it was the blue ex-Jon Batchelor 75B/7 which returned to DSR after Batchelor's deal with Cavanaugh Racing fell through, or that it was the yellow 75B/12, the history of which in 1975 is unknown.
+A colour photograph of Talbot's car at Trois-Rivières would therefore be immensely helpful.
+There are more options for Beyea's car, which could also have been the brown 73B/75B that Price Cobb had raced earlier in the season.
+A picture of Beyea's car at Brainerd would probably be enough to determine which car it was.

 - March 722/73B (Rick Shea): Vern Schuppan raced in the Players Canadian Formula Atlantic series in 1975 in a March 722 prepared by Rick Shea's Shea Racing.
 The car was yellow-and-white, in 73B (or 74B) bodywork, and ran as #11 with support from Rapid Movements.
 Later in the season, the car was raced by Shea himself at Brainerd in September.
 At the start of the 1976 season, Shea ran the car for Dave Walker.
 It was now described as a March "72-75" and was black, but still entered as #11.
 After Walker drove it in the first four races, it was later raced by Bob Beyea, Shea himself, and by Damien Magee at Trois-Rivières in September.
 The car was then sold to Frank Monise (Pasadena, CA), so is presumably the blue-and-white #25 March "75B" that he raced in southern Californian SCCA Nationals in 1977 and 1978.
 Advertised by Monise in September 1978 as a March "72 updated to 76" with "fresh CRW BDD".
 It was traded by Monise to Pierre Phillips in part-exchange on one of Rahal's Ralts in 1979.

 - March 75B (Chip Mead): A black March 75B sold to Doug Shierson Racing for Jon Woodner to race in the 1975 Canadian Formula Atlantic series.
-Raced by Woodner at most events as a Shierson entry; also by Marty Loft at Westwood as Woodner was at the Pocono F5000 race, and by Richard Melville at Mosport in July.
-Then used by guest driver Vittorio Brambilla to win the Grand Prix de Trois-Rivières at the end of August.
-Loaned to Bobby Rahal for the SCCA Runoffs at Road Atlanta in early November, which Rahal also won.
+The car was sponsored by Interscope Racing, a new team formed by Ted Field, the 23-year-old heir to a Chicago department store fortune.
+Interscope's main focus for Woodner was F5000, so the March was driven by Marty Loft at Westwood when Woodner was at the Pocono F5000 race, and by Richard Melville at Mosport in July.
+Photographic evidence suggests it was the car raced by South African guest driver Guy Tunmer at Halifax in early August.
+It was then used by Vittorio Brambilla to win the Grand Prix de Trois-Rivières at the end of August and was loaned to Bobby Rahal for the SCCA Runoffs at Road Atlanta in early November, which Rahal also won.
 Subsequent history unknown, but probably the Dan Carmichael car in 1976, and reported to be the car owned by Steve Bonney (Pueblo, CO) in 1978 and 1979.
 The later movements of this car are still unclear, but one rumour was that it was in France for a time.
 It moved to England, and for around 15 years, it was in storage in Birmingham.
 A number of restorations were started and abandoned, the last being to finish it with a Ford Pinto engine and Hewland Mk 9 gearbox.
 By 2011 it was with Stuart Black (Poole, Dorset) and was nearing completion.

 - Lola T360 [HU11] (Elliot Forbes-Robinson): New via North American agent Carl Haas to Bill Scott Racing, and run for Elliot Forbes-Robinson (La Crescenta, CA) in the 1975 Canadian Players Formula Atlantic series with Penthouse sponsorship.
 Forbes-Robinson won two rounds of the Canadian series in this car.
 Sold to John Weakley (Nashville, IN) for 1976, who ran as part of the Bill Scott Racing team, but he ran out of finance and the car was sold to Ivan Roland (Asheville NC) in 1979.
 Used by Roland's son Russ Roland in SCCA events until 1982, when it was advertised.
 It was later sold to someone in update New York, so may be the Walter Nelson car.